pauldmccarthy/fsleyes/userdoc/overlays.rst

              The :ref:`overlay list panel <ortho_lightbox_views_overlay_list>`
-             allows you to link some display properties across a group of overlays, via the chainlink button.
+             allows you to link some display properties across a group of overlays, via the |chainlink_icon| button.
 This is useful if, for example, you have two or more 4D NIFTI images, and you want to display the same volume from each of them.

 The *General display settings* section at the top contains settings common to